genai-impact/ecologits/docs/methodology/llm_inference.md

 | AWS                 | 0.18  | [source](https://sustainability.aboutamazon.com/2023-report) |
 | Equinix             | 1.07  | [source](https://www.equinix.com/resources/infopapers/2023-corporate-sustainability-report) |

-Finally, for $WUE_{off-site}$, we take the data from a [report](https://www.wri.org/research/guidance-calculating-water-use-embedded-purchased-electricity) by the world resource institute.
+Finally, for $WUE_{off-site}$, we take the data from a [report](https://www.wri.org/research/guidance-calculating-water-use-embedded-purchased-electricity) by the [World Resource Institue](https://www.wri.org).
 For brevity, we will not list the list of countries here.
 For the countries whose data is missing, the user will get a userwarning along with the result telling them that the global average is used.

 ## Embodied impacts